Eva Longoria Mourns Loss Of Jinxy As She Prepares To Give Birth

 Eva Longoria is opening up about a sad moment in her life right now.
-While she should be getting ready to welcome her son, and enjoying the last days of her pregnancy, that is not the case.
+While she should be getting ready to welcome her son and enjoying the last days of her pregnancy, that is not the case.
 According to Us Weekly, Eva Longoria revealed she lost her beloved dog Jinxy last night.

 If you follow Eva Longoria on social media, you will have also seen Jinxy a lot.
 The dog was always with his owner, posing for pictures or out and about.
 Longoria had a decade and a half to spend with her precious Jinxy, something that she cherishes immensely.
 The news of his passing comes just days before the actress is set to welcome her first child.